 When planning their monthly budget, the student would have to randomly select an event from the following list:

-The student would then be asked to explain how the event changed his or her approach to planning.
+The student would then be asked to explain how the event changed their approach to planning.
 For example, the student who had a pay raise might have chosen to add the surplus to savings, or increase the budget allocation to social activities.
 The student who had an unexpected expense might have chosen not to save that month, or to allocate less money to non-essential expenses.

 This list is not exhaustive, and events could also be created by students to make them even more accessible and relevant.
 To make it even more random, dice could be used to determine values or percents.
 Some of the situations will require support in interpretation, but this type of activity also allows the student to develop social-emotional skills - specifically identifying sources of stress, stress management, and resilience.